 Each year, new and transfer students are encouraged to participate in the annual Multicultural Student Affairs Pre-Orientation and PRIDE Mentoring Programs.

-The 1821 Experience occurs each year in August prior to the general orientation program and is specifically designed for students from diverse backgrounds.
+The 1821 Experience Pre-Orientation Program is held each year in August prior to new student orientation.
+The program is designed for students from diverse backgrounds and students interested in exploring the importance of identity, diversity and pluralism in the open and inclusive community at Widener University.
 The program will provide opportunities for students to:

 - Move into residence halls early (residential students); become a member of the Widener University community before the beginning of the academic year.

 - Meet and interact with other incoming and returning students, faculty, staff, administrators and alumni.

 - Attend workshops, seminars, discussion panels that address a variety of topics and offer strategies for a successful transition to college life.

 - Become familiar with the Chester Campus and learn about the available resources for all students.